big city

 Eddie Zepeda

-Driving with a Prosthesis
+Driving with a Prosthetic Leg

 Prosthetics

 Many people who experience limb loss and have a prosthetic leg wonder, can amputees drive?
 Yes, however, the answer is a bit complicated as there are many factors in play.
 Where your amputation took place can impact your ability to use the steering wheel, controls, pedals, or even your overall stability level in the vehicle.
 It’s important that you’re assessed for the level of impact as this will determine any conditions that you have on your license as well as vehicle modifications.
-As providers of medical prosthetics in New Mexico, PrimeCare is here to help.
+As a top provider of medical prosthetics in New Mexico, PrimeCare is here to help.

 How a Limb Amputation Can Affect Your Driving